33-Year-Old Outfielder – Free Agent

 Chris Heisey Contract Information:

-Heisey (groin) was released by the Nationals on Sunday, Chelsea Janes of The Washington Post reports.
+Heisey was released by the Twins on Thursday, Dan Hayes of The Athletic Minnesota reports.

 To instantly reveal our fantasy analysis of every player – including Chris Heisey – simply subscribe now.

 |Career (View All)||697||1,758||1,594||218||380||143||69||12||62||178||25||10||110||414||14||13||27||.238||.296||.413||.710|

 Chris Heisey: Minor League Games Played By Position

 Chris Heisey Split Stats (View Full Split Stats)

 |Year||Age||Lg||Tm||PA||AB||Walk Rate||Strikeout Rate||BB/K Ratio||Contact Rate||BABIP||Isolated Power|